Python and the Build System¶

 poorly installed packages may still find a way to creep into the mix and

-interfere with our virtualenv.
+interfere with our venv.

 As a general principle, we recommend against using your system’s package